Blue Jays rally in 9th inning for 4-3 victory over Angels – KION546

 AP Sports Writer

+“I thought it was gonna be hard for Kirk to score on that, but once I saw that he bobbled it I knew that we had a good chance to score right there,” Gurriel said.

-Gurriel had three hits and drove in a run, while Kirk had two hits for the Blue Jays, who have won seven of 10.
+Gurriel had three hits and drove in a run, while Kirk had two hits.
+Kirk led off the ninth with a single to center against Raisel Iglesias (1-3) and advanced to second on a sacrifice bunt, setting the table for Gurriel.

+The Blue Jays’ errors included a throwing miscue by Gurriel on a double by Mike Trout, but they were able to get their seventh win in the last 10 games.

+“We didn’t play good defense at the beginning, but we made the right moves and the pitching was good,” manager Charlie Montoyo said.

 Jared Walsh and Tyler Wade homered for the Angels, who were missing injured Shohei Ohtani and Anthony Rendon from the starting lineup.
 Wade was in the lineup at third base in Rendon’s absence.